-- ‘Polish Spirit’ is a deep purple with cherry red stripes.
+- ‘Polish Spirit’ has deep purple flowers with cherry red stripes.

 - ‘Comtesse de Bouchard’ grows 6 to 8 feet, with flowers July to August.
 This is an easy-to-grow prolific bloomer and a good plant for small spaces.
-Flowers are 4 to 6 inches in diameter, pink with creamy stamens.
+Its flowers are 4 to 6 inches in diameter and pink with creamy stamens.

 - ‘Vyvyan Pennell’ grows up to 8 feet.
-Flowers are 6 to 8 inches in diameter, deep violet-blue suffused with purple-red and bloom in June and September.
+The flowers are 6 to 8 inches in diameter, deep violet-blue suffused with purple-red, and bloom in June and September.

 These clematis are listed in approximate order of bloom.
 Bloom times will vary from the coast to the mountains by as much as a month or more.